 Updating Resources

-Redux Resource provides four action types for updating resources asynchronously.
+Redux Resource provides four for updating resources asynchronously.
 They are:

 Each request will always begin with an action with type UPDATE_RESOURCES_PENDING